Moduli of surfaces in $\mathbb{P}^3$: Classification

 \begin{corollary} If $X$ is a variety with terminal singularities and $(X,D)$ is dlt for some effective prime divisor $D$ where $-D|_D$ is nef, then any $K_X+D$-negative $D$-positive contraction gives a Fano fibration $X \to D$. \end{corollary}

-\begin{proof} If $X$ is terminal, the singular set has codimension at least 3 in $X$, hence $D$ is Cartier in codimension 2.
-If $-D|_D$ is nef, then any $D$-positive contraction contracts no curves in $D$, so by Corollary \ref{cor:primeD}, the contraction of such a ray gives $X$ the structure of an almost-$\PP^1$-bundle over $D$, or precisely, a Fano fibration $X \to D$. \end{proof}
+\begin{proof} If $X$ is terminal, the singular set has codimension at least 3 in $X$ (\cite[Corollary 2.30]{newkollar}), hence $D$ is Cartier in codimension 2.
+If $-D|_D$ is nef, then any $D$-positive contraction contracts no curves in $D$, so by Corollary \ref{cor:primeD}, the contraction of such a ray gives a Fano fibration $X \to D$. \end{proof}

 We should point out that Lemma \ref{lem:boundonK} does not require the contraction be divisorial; it could be a small contraction and the result would still hold.
-Although small contractions behave remarkably differently than divisorial contractions, we can still ask about small contractions that enjoy many of the same properties as those above.
 In particular, the next lemma shows that $K_X+D$-negative and $D$-positive small contractions cannot exist with certain assumptions on the singularities of $(X,D)$.

-\begin{lemma} If $X$ has terminal singularities and $(X,D)$ is a pair with canonical singularities such that $D$ is an effective prime divisor, then the contraction of a $K_X + D$-negative, $D$-positive extremal ray $R$ that contracts no curves in $D$ cannot be a small contraction. \end{lemma}
+\begin{lemma} If $X$ has terminal, $\bQ$-factorial singularities and $(X,D)$ is a pair with log terminal singularities such that $D$ is an effective prime divisor, then the contraction of a $K_X + D$-negative, $D$-positive extremal ray $R$ that contracts no curves in $D$ cannot be a small contraction. \end{lemma}

 \begin{proof}